 Key Takeaways

-- Never freeze insulin and avoid exposure to direct sunlight or extreme heat
+• Never freeze insulin and avoid direct sunlight or extreme heat; do not place insulin directly against ice.

-- Carry insulin in your hand luggage, not checked baggage, to avoid freezing in cargo holds
+• Carry insulin in hand luggage, not checked baggage (cargo holds can freeze/overheat).

-- Use tools like evaporative cooling wallets (e.g., FRÍO), insulated travel cases with gel packs, and portable medical coolers to keep insulin safe; avoid direct contact with ice and use a simple temperature monitor when possible.
+• Use evaporative cooling wallets, insulated travel cases with gel packs, or portable medical coolers, and use a simple temperature monitor when possible.

-- A doctor’s note is not required by TSA in the U.S., but carrying documentation can speed screening.
-Policies vary by country, check your airline/airport in advance.
+• Air travel docs: In the U.S., a doctor’s note isn’t required by TSA, but documentation can speed screening.
+Policies vary by country—check airline/airport in advance.

 This guide provides practical tips and tools to help you store insulin properly while traveling, ensuring it stays safe and effective on the go.